OXID-eSales/developer_documentation/development/modules_components_themes/theme/twig/twig_converter/issues.rst

 Known issues
 ============

-- In Twig by default all variables are escaped.
-Some of variables should be filtered with ``|raw`` filter to avoid this.

 - Variable scope.
 In Twig variables declared in templates have scopes limited by block (``{% block %}``, ``{% for %}`` and so on).
 Some variables should be declared outside these blocks if they are used outside.